pratikgajjar/go-backend.how/content/posts/the-tiger-style/index.md

 >
 > “Thank goodness!” said Bilbo laughing, and handed him the tobacco-jar.

+This document is licensed under the Apache License 2.0.
+See the [LICENSE-APACHE](./LICENSE) file for details.

 [^1]: List of authors taken from git blame.
 Credits to authors of [tiger beetle](https://github.com/tigerbeetle/tigerbeetle/blame/main/docs/TIGER_STYLE.md)